wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/1-introduction.md

 It is important to understand that many of the concepts and techniques discussed and demonstrated within this learning path apply to both embedded and immersive business process flows.
-Immersive and embedded flows are very similar.
+Immersive and embedded flows are similar.
 The main difference between them is how they are launched, and the context they are viewed in.

 The remainder of this module is focused on exploring and building an